Hawke's Bay cops shave 'slugs not hugs' moustaches in solidarity with new boss

 The idea had come from Detective Constable Dominic Burt who wanted to start the conversation around social distancing in a humorous and fun way.

-"Much like the movember movement, it was started to have a laugh but also to raise awareness of our social responsibility at this tough time," Burt said.
+"Much like the Movember movement, it was started to have a laugh but also to raise awareness of our social responsibility at this tough time," Burt said.

 Burt said some people, predominantly males, have a "she'll be right" approach, so the moustaches were a lighthearted way to open up the conversation around this issue.